AnyChart/docs.anychart.com/Basic_Charts_Types/Column_chart.md

 In this section we will explain how to add and configure data labels and tooltips.<!--  Full explanation of formatting and tuning visual appearance for them can be found in Labels and tooltips tutorials.  -->

-If you want to configure data labels and tooltips for all series - you should do that in **labels()** and **tooltip()** attributes of **series** method.
+If you want to configure data labels and tooltips for all series - you should do that in **.labels()** and **.tooltip()** attributes of **series** method.
 You can tune their visual appearance, positioning and format.
 Let's do that in the following example: we will make data labels appear in the center of the columns, format labels so they show only the value corresponding to the column and tooltip will show detailed description.

-When formatting data labels text we will use adjusted **.textFormatter** to show Y Axis value.
+When formatting data labels text we will use adjusted **.textFormatter()** to show Y Axis value.
 Otherwise label displays  X Axis value.

 {sample}BCT\_ColumnChart\_08{sample}